By Mark Thornton

 Switch off, open a book and drink deeply.
 Fill yourselves with stories, then go tell your own.
 The fate of the world may depend upon it.

-Mark Thornton is the founder and owner of Mostly Books independent bookshop in Abingdon.
+(At the time of original publication) Mark Thornton was the founder and owner of Mostly Books independent bookshop in Abingdon.